dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 };
 ```

-Now you should have a couple of links you can click to navigate between the pages.
+Now, we should have a couple of links we can click to navigate between the pages.
 Neat!

-They don't look great though, so let's make them actual buttons.
-We're going to add the standard Bootstrap button classes, but we're going to do it in such a way that will highlight the current page that the user is on.
+They don't look great though.
+So, let's make them actual buttons.
+We're going to add the standard Bootstrap button classes.
+However, we're going to do it in such a way that will highlight the current page that the user is on.
 We can dynamically change the style depending on the current route.

-Start by adding a helper function into our `MenuBar` component that will return the right classes depending on the route:
+Let's start by adding a helper function into our `MenuBar` component that will return the right classes depending on the route:

 ```js
 export default {